Skip to main content

 hamtrax auth logout

 Removes the keychain entry and any ~/.config/hamtrax/config.json fallback.
 Does not revoke the key on the server -- the key keeps working anywhere else it's configured.
-Use auth panic-revoke if you suspect the key has leaked.
+Revoke from the web app if you suspect the key has leaked.

 Panic revoke